rodrigosf672/3D-Cube-and-Spheres/README.md

 ## Controls

 1. **Adding Spheres**: Use the form to add spheres to a position within the grid (x, y, z).
-Valid values range from 0 to 2.
+Valid values are 0, 1, and 2.
 2. **Selecting Spheres**: Click a sphere to select it (turns red).
 When multiple spheres are in the same cube position, the one with the lowest index (e.g., `C01`) is selected by default.
 3. **Moving Spheres**:
    - **W**: Moves the selected sphere up.